HichriOussema/My-star-wars-app/README.md

 3. Running the App:

 Build and run the app in Xcode:
--Select the desired simulator or device.
+- Select the desired simulator or device.
--Press Cmd + R or click the Run button.
+- Press Cmd + R or click the Run button.

 ## Architecture
 The app is structured following the MVVM (Model-View-ViewModel) pattern, which promotes a clean separation of concerns and enhances testability.